Pola

 What Transformation Additionally Changes

-This fits with a frequently cited understanding from research: Digital transformation is a radical rethink of how a company uses technology, people, and processes to fundamentally change business performance.
-Sherpany
+This matches an often-cited understanding from research: Digital transformation is a radical rethinking of how a company uses technology, people, and processes to fundamentally change its business performance. <cite data-type="source" data-url="https://www.sherpany.com/de/ressourcen/digitale-transformation/digitalisierung/definition-unterschied-digitalisierung-und-digitale-transformation/">Sherpany</cite>

-We see a recurring trap: Many companies start transformation like an IT project.
-The numbers explain why this often goes wrong.
-Gartner is quoted with the estimate that about 80% of transformations fall short of expectations.
-MI3 That's no reason to refrain – but a reason to approach it differently.
+We see a recurring trap: Many companies start transformation as an IT project.
+The statistics explain why this often fails.
+Gartner estimates that around 80% of transformations fall short of expectations. <cite data-type="source" data-url="https://www.mi-3.com.au/22-10-2023/70-per-cent-of-business-transformations-fail">MI3</cite> This is no reason to give up – but a reason to approach it differently.

-Briefly Check Instead of Guessing
+Check Briefly Instead of Guessing

-Unsure if you are digitizing or transforming?
+Unsure if you're digitizing or transforming?

 Say Hello

-Differences Across Important Dimensions
+Differences Along Key Dimensions

-Investment: With digitization, costs often lie in licenses, implementation, and some training.
-With transformation, you also invest in people: roles, skills, leadership, communication.
-This isn’t a “soft issue”, but the core.
-Many initiatives fail not due to technology but due to resistance and lack of enablement; BCG is often cited with a failure rate of around 70%.
-Templeton Recruitment
+Investment: In digitization, costs often involve licenses, implementation, and some training.
+In transformation, you additionally invest in people: roles, skills, leadership, communication.
+This is not a "soft topic," but the core.
+Because many initiatives do not fail due to technology but due to resistance and lack of empowerment; BCG is often cited with a failure rate of around 70%. <cite data-type="source" data-url="https://www.templeton-recruitment.com/tech-news/130-best-digital-transformation-statistics-for-2023-and-beyond">Templeton Recruitment</cite>

 Risk: Digitization is more controllable.
 Transformation is riskier because it questions the old.
 But it can also be the bigger answer when customer expectations shift significantly.

-And one more look at the market reality: 1.85 trillion US dollars were spent worldwide on digital transformation in 2022.
-Statista This shows how vast the topic is – but it also explains why precision in terms is so valuable.
-Where much is invested, much misunderstanding is possible.
+And one more look at market reality: Worldwide, around 1.85 trillion US dollars were spent on digital transformation in 2022. <cite data-type="source" data-url="https://www.statista.com/topics/6778/digital-transformation/">Statista</cite> This shows how big the topic is – but it also explains why terminological precision is so valuable.
+Where there is a lot of investment, there is a lot of room for misunderstanding.

 Unsplash image for sticky notes roadmap on cork board natural lightUnsplash image for sticky notes roadmap on cork board natural light